koach-noir/image-viewer/README.md

+🍐 poir-image-viewer: a Mindful Picture Management & Image Management application.
+Features - Natural image viewing and unique way to view images - Clean interface with no distractions - Focus on wellbeing and sustainable productivity - Simple yet powerful image management tool

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.